Applying Shade Gardening to Herb Garden Design

 For herbs with flowers in shades of pink you could choose something like Comfrey which has blooms of a bell shape, Coriander, Oregano, Catnip, and Herb Robert.
 Some mint plants will also produce pink blossoms.

-Yellow will also add quite a bit of colour to a shade garden and some of the suggestions for plants with yellow flowers would be; Evening Primrose, Goldenseal, or Calendula.
+Yellow will also add quite a bit of colour and some of the suggestions for plants with yellow flowers would be; Evening Primrose, Goldenseal, or Calendula.

-So there we have it, if you want to grow something useful in your shade herb garden design you have a many varieties to choose from that can not only be grown successfully in shade or partial shade, they will also provide you with and beautiful display of flowers and plenty of fresh herbs for your recipes!
-Don’t let anyone tell you that it is not possible to grow herbs in areas of the garden that do not receive full sun.
+So there we have it, if you want to grow something useful in your shade herb garden you have a many varieties to choose from that can not only be grown successfully in shade or partial shade, they will also provide you with and beautiful display of flowers and plenty of fresh herbs for your recipes!